Summer Library Program:

 CF History Virtual Scavenger Hunt | June-July | Cedar Falls

 Use the hints provided to find these locations throughout Cedar Falls.
 Then, snap a photo, and post it to social media with these hashtags: #findcfhistory #cflibraryscavengerhunt.
 Can you find them all?
-(A PDF of the clues will be uploaded in June)
+Here are the clues.

 Where’s the Camper?
 A Main Street Scavenger Hunt | June-July | Main Street Cedar Falls